mreg-archive/fpdi/README.md

 Installing
 -----------
 Install using [composer](https://getcomposer.org/).
-For historical reasons the package exists in the packagist repository as `itbz/fpdi`.
+For historical reasons the package exists in packagist as `itbz/fpdi`.

 Support for TCPDF